Where can I access a list of scholarships?

 How long does it take to receive notification of the award of a scholarship?

-After each fall and spring deadline (please see Answer 5), the Scholarship Selection Committee meets to select recipients.
+After each fall and spring deadline, the Scholarship Selection Committee meets to select recipients.
 The committee may meet multiple times to determine all awards.
-For the fall semester, award and decline emails are generally sent by July 31.
-For the spring semester, emails are sent by December 31.
+For the fall semester, award and decline emails are generally sent by late July or early August.
+For the spring semester, emails are sent by early January.